MetaSICL: Globalizing Auditory LLMs for Underserved Speakers and Languages via Meta Speech In-Context Learning: Introduction

+Globalizing generative AI requires models that can adapt to low-resource users, languages, and domains.
+This challenge is especially acute for speech and audio: while high-resource settings such as adult English speech provide abundant labeled data, the vast majority of the world's languages, dialects, speaking styles, age groups, and culturally specific interaction patterns remain sparsely represented.
+As a result, globally useful auditory LLMs cannot assume that every target community will have enough in-domain supervision for conventional fine-tuning.
+Progress therefore hinges on \emph{low-resource adaptation}: enabling models trained primarily on high-resource data to adjust to underrepresented speakers, languages, and tasks from only a small amount of local evidence.

+However, current auditory LLMs are not yet as robust under low-resource adaptation as global deployment requires.
+Although they achieve strong results on mainstream speech and audio benchmarks, their performance often drops sharply when applied to underrepresented settings: children's speech differs from adult speech in acoustics, pronunciation, speaking rate, and disfluency; many languages and dialects appear rarely or never during training; many speech-translation directions have little paired speech--text data; and audio understanding/reasoning (AU/AR) in unfamiliar domains may require domain-specific or culturally grounded interpretation.
+These failures arise in part because current model development is still dominated by high-resource data, with adult English speech serving as a typical example, leaving many target communities poorly covered during training.

+Improving these low-resource tasks through standard fine-tuning is also difficult.
+In-domain data are expensive to collect and annotate, and the small datasets that can be obtained may still be under-representative of the true target distribution.
+Fine-tuning on such narrow supervision can therefore overfit to dataset-specific artifacts and become brittle, or even harmful, under domain shift.
+This tension raises a central question for globalizing auditory LLMs:

-In-Context Learning (ICL) \cite{brown2020language} offers a promising paradigm for leveraging large-scale out-of-domain data.
-Through ICL, LLMs can be adapted to new tasks by conditioning on a small set of labeled in-domain examples, without requiring gradient updates.
-This approach has been shown to be effective across a wide range of modalities \cite{huang2023language, kong2024audio, coreteam2025mimoaudio}.
-Within the speech domain specifically, ICL has demonstrated notable gains on various tasks including automatic speech recognition (ASR) for children’s speech and unseen languages or dialects \cite{wang2024can, wang2024bayesian, zhou2025m2r, zheng2025ticltextembeddingknnspeech, zheng2025ticlcasestudyspeech}, speech translation (ST) \cite{pan2023cosmic, chen2024salm}, and speech emotion recognition \cite{yang2024uniaudio, ihori2025few}.
+Through In-Context Learning (ICL)\citep{brown2020language}, LLMs can be adapted to new tasks by conditioning on a small set of labeled in-domain examples, without requiring gradient updates.
+This approach has been shown to be effective across a wide range of modalities \citep{huang2023language, kong2024audio, coreteam2025mimoaudio}.
+Within the speech domain specifically, ICL has demonstrated notable gains on various tasks including automatic speech recognition (ASR) for children’s speech and unseen languages or dialects \citep{wang2024can, wang2024bayesian, zhou2025m2r, zheng2025ticltextembeddingknnspeech, zheng2025ticlcasestudyspeech}, speech translation (ST) \citep{pan2023cosmic, chen2024salm}, and speech emotion recognition \citep{yang2024uniaudio, ihori2025few}.
 Fundamentally, ICL enables models to explicitly exploit contextual information to guide generation.
 This enables us to improve performance on low-resource tasks using only a small number of in-domain examples.
 In this paper, we first demonstrate that vanilla ICL consistently improves performance across diverse speech and audio tasks.